scandariatophoto/scandariatophoto.github.io/places.md

 layout: gallery

 title: Places
-description: the beauty of Sweden
+description: the beauty of Sweden and the world

 permalink: /places/